mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → :py:obj:`mitsuba.PositionSample`:
             A PositionSample instance describing the generated sample

+    .. py:method:: mitsuba.ShapePtr.sample_precomputed_silhouette(self, viewpoint, sample1, sample2, active=True)

+        Samples a boundary segement on the shape's silhouette using precomputed information computed in precompute_silhouette.

+        This method is meant to be used for silhouettes that are shared between all threads, as is the case for primarily visible derivatives.

+        This method's behavior is undefined when used in non-JIT variants or when the shape is not being differentiated.

+        Parameter ``viewpoint`` (:py:obj:`mitsuba.Point3f`):
+            The viewpoint that was used for the precomputed silhouette information

+        Parameter ``sample1`` (drjit.llvm.ad.UInt):
+            A sampled index from the return values of precompute_silhouette

+        Parameter ``sample2`` (drjit.llvm.ad.Float):
+            A uniformly distributed sample in ``[0,1]``

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → :py:obj:`mitsuba.SilhouetteSample`:
+            A boundary segment on the silhouette of the shape as seen from ``viewpoint``.

+    .. py:method:: mitsuba.ShapePtr.sample_silhouette(self, sample, flags, active=True)

+        Map a point sample in boundary sample space to a silhouette segment

+        This method's behavior is undefined when used in non-JIT variants or when the shape is not being differentiated.

+        Parameter ``sample`` (:py:obj:`mitsuba.Point3f`):
+            The boundary space sample (a point in the unit cube).

+        Parameter ``flags`` (int):
+            Flags to select the type of silhouettes to sample from (see DiscontinuityFlags).
+Only one type of discontinuity can be sampled per call.

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → :py:obj:`mitsuba.SilhouetteSample`:
+            Silhouette sample record.

     .. py:method:: mitsuba.ShapePtr.scatter_(self, target, index, mask, permute=False)

         Parameter ``target`` (:py:obj:`mitsuba.ShapePtr`):